Chapter 29: Homeostasis

 - Rapid breathing – exchanges more air with the lungs helping to release heat from the body (more important in animals with fur).

 pH levels must be tightly regulated in all living organisms.
-This enables enzymes to function properly (see Chapter 9).
+This enables enzymes to function at their optimum level (see Chapter 9).

 Plants rely on the soil being the correct pH to enable full growth and reproduction.

 Glucose levels in animals must be maintained at a concentration of approximately 1 g/L. If it drops too low, coma and death can result.
 If glucose levels rise too high it can cause damage to blood vessels and nerves.
-Glucose levels are controlled by two hormones: insulin (lowers blood glucose) and glucagon (raises blood glucose).
+Glucose levels are controlled by two hormones: insulin (lowers blood glucose) and glucagon (raises blood glucose) – see Chapter 38.

 Osmoregulation is the maintenance of the correct amount of water in the body.
-The kidneys will excrete excess water and conserve water if the body is lacking water.
+The kidneys will excrete excess water and conserve water if the body is lacking water (see Chapter 37)